What is bulimia?

-If you are concerned about someone, look for the following signs.
+If you are concerned that someone you know has bulimia, look for these signs.
 A person may have bulimia if he or she:

 - Goes to the bathroom right after meals.

-- Is secretive about eating, hides food, or will not eat around other people.
+- Is secretive about eating, hides food, or won't eat around other people.

 - Exercises a lot, even when he or she does not feel well.

 - Often talks about dieting, weight, and body shape.

 - Has teeth marks or calluses on the back of the hands or swollen cheeks or jaws.
 These are caused by making oneself vomit.